Spinago/-code_force/README.md

 # code_force
 Some problems I found on code force.
-The difficulty rating can be found beside the problem.
-Some problem solutions might be found in the works_but_not file.
+The difficulty rating can be found beside the problem, if the rating is not beside the problem it is because there was no rating yet when I completed the problem.

 Beautiful Matrix(700): https://codeforces.com/problemset/problem/263/A